bordeltabernacle/bordeltabernacle-hugo/content/post/2016/08/notes-on-linux-environment-variables.md

 So, environment variables are pieces of information made available to your computer operating system in order to configure it appropriately.

-Linux environment variables are stored in the following format:
+Linux environment variables are stored in the following format, where it is possible to store multiple values, separating them with a colon.

 ```bash
 KEY=value1:value2:value3:...
 ```

-It's possible to store multiple values, separating them with a colon.

 ## Accessing Environment Variables